Holosun 510c Red Dot Sight Review

 The reticle options are what truly sets this reflex red dot sight apart from other popular brands — it’s a marvelously useful bit of engineering.

-Holosun created a multiple reticle system that includes a circle dot, 2 MOA dot, and 65 MOA circle.
+Holosun created a multi-reticle system with a circle dot reticle, 2 MOA dot, and 65 MOA circle.
 The best aspect of the multiple-reticle system is it is parallax-free and has unlimited eye relief, meaning it works for anyone at any mounting location on their firearm.

 The 65 MOA ring is valuable for longer-range shooting.
 If you center the ring on a target at 100 yards, the ring is about the size of an average height human.
 A human at 200 yards would only fill up the space from the center dot to the bottom of the ring.

 If you zero your rifle scopes at 100 yards and are shooting at a closer distance, you probably know to compensate for height over bore.
 This is the same for your Holosun reflex sight.
 With the 65 MOA circle, four lines are located in the north, east, south, and west positions.
 After zeroing your dot, for anything at close range, use the south line as your hold since your shots will be lower at the closer range.

 Since the HS510c is only magnification 1x, you may want to include a red dot magnifier in front of your sight.
 This is where the 2 MOA dot reticle comes into play as magnification will render the circle less useful.
 You can make more precise shots with a dot at magnification than you can with a circle.

 The optic comes in your choice of either a red or green reticle.
 Red dots are popular and used in almost all conditions, but a green dot shines (see what we did there) is in bright conditions.
 It is a lot easier to see and contrast in a bright environment.

 The HS510c is already ready to be installed with its quick-release mount, but the first installation can be a little tricky.
 The bottom of the mount has a locking lever that, when set too tight, prevents the QD bar from locking into place.